 The term ‘Grand Tourer’ is believed to have originated around the 1950s era and derives from the Italian word ‘Gran Turismo’.
-Enzo Ferrari was among the first and (most recognised) of the Italian pioneers to christen the highly desirable, iconic design.
+Enzo Ferrari was among the first and (most recognized) of the Italian pioneers to christen the highly desirable, iconic design.
 Fast forward over half a century and legendary British automotive firm Aston Martin are now leading the way for the Grand Tourer ideal.

 The DB11 Unveil

 The DB11 was first showcased on the world stage back in March 2016 at the prestigious Geneva Motor Show; an event that had motor enthusiasts gasping as they queued first hand to see the replacement of the ever-popular DB9.

 Aston Martin’s Chief Creative Officer designed the DB11 to be ‘the most alluring DB to date.’

 Probably the most exciting feature from the DB11 design are the ‘aeroblade’ intakes in the front strakes, which force the air out from the car rear vertically, contributing to a considerable amount of downforce.
 This is what Aston Martin describes as a ‘virtual spoiler’.

 When motor journalist icon Jeremy Clarkson reviewed the DB11, he wrote ‘pay attention 007, this one does work’.
 And on the topic of the new aeroblade intakes, “something is keeping the rear end planted so maybe it does work.
 Maybe Aston Martin has really thought of something new.”

 The GT proved to be an instant classic, going down as a hit with luxury buyers – generating 1,400 orders during its premiere, even with its hefty asking price of £154,900.
 Aston Martin’s CEO Andy Palmer even quality checked the first 1,000 to show just how genuine Aston Martin’s commitment to quality really is.